Many if not most Eberspacher faults can be identified and repaired by a reasonable DIYer, saving expensive dealer repairs.

 It can also lock out in 'Overheat with excessive temperature' fault conditions, details on next page.

-Providing no other components are damaged the ECU can be reset with equipment like the diagnostic unit or an 801 controller.
+Providing no other components are damaged the ECU can be reset with equipment like the diagnostic unit, 7 day timer, 701 or 801 controller.

 Fault Finding Page continues with more detailed Eberspacher troubleshooting and fault diagnosis.